yueyu1030/AttrPrompt/README.md

 # AttrPrompt
-This repo contains the code and dataset used in the paper [Large Language Model as Attributed Training Data Generator: A Tale of Diversity and Bias]()
+This repo contains the code and dataset used in the paper [Large Language Model as Attributed Training Data Generator: A Tale of Diversity and Bias]().
 It also provides a common and easy framework for development and evaluation of your own weak supervision models within the benchmark.

 ## Framework